 Ivy Station at 8900 Venice Boulevard sits at the corner of Venice and National in Culver City, built directly above the Culver City Metro E Line station.
-The project combines office space, residential units, ground-floor retail, and restaurants in one building, and the Metro connection is the real differentiator.
-Employees coming from Santa Monica, Exposition Park, or Downtown Los Angeles can commute by train without dealing with traffic on the 405 or the 10.
-In Los Angeles, that is worth something.
+The building combines office space, residential units, ground-floor retail, and restaurants in one project.
+The transit connection is the real differentiator.
+Employees commuting from Santa Monica, Exposition Park, or Downtown Los Angeles can take the train without dealing with freeway traffic.
+In Los Angeles, that is worth something significant when you are trying to get people into the office reliably.

 Table of Contents